browserengineering/book/book/security.md

         response += template.format(token)
 ```

-This doesn't mean you should remove the nonces we added earlier:
+But don't remove the nonces we added earlier: `SameSite` provides a
-`SameSite` provides a kind of "defense in depth", a fail-safe that
+kind of "defense in depth", a fail-safe that makes sure that even if
-makes sure that even if we forgot a nonce somewhere, we're still
-secure against CSRF attacks.
+we forgot a nonce somewhere, we're still secure against CSRF attacks.

 Cross-site scripting